synqs/ArduinoThermoControlWeb/README.md

 # TODO

- 1. Send the last data to the hdf5 file.
- 2. Plots and nicer table ?
+ 1. Plots and nicer table ?
- 3. Error logger to communicate with slack or via email.
+ 2. Error logger to communicate with slack or via email.
- 4. move to gunicorn for work that is not on localhost
+ 3. Allow for changing the parameters of the feedback loop through some serial communication.